vipulnaik/diet-exercise-health/profile-information/health-profile.md

-Starting May 2024, I have been doing monthly physical self-exams that include blood pressure measurement, auscultation of the abdomen and heart sound,s and palpation of the abdomen.
+Starting May 2024, I have been doing monthly physical self-exams that include blood pressure measurement, auscultation of the abdomen and heart sounds, and palpation of the abdomen.
 I take notes and investigate further if I notice anything unusual.
 As of October 2024, my most recent blood pressure measurement was on 2024-10-13 and my most recent palpation check and stethoscope check were on 2024-09-28.